chinmayprele/chinmayprele.github.io--old/_posts/2023-09-26-research_products.md

 ### Under Review

-These publications are either in the process of being drafted, or have been drafted and are waiting to be submitted, or have been submitted and are in need of peer review.
+These publications are either in the process of being drafted, or have been drafted and are waiting to be submitted, or have been submitted and are in need of peer review. microPublications have not been included in this list.

 <!-- 0.
 Anne E. Backlund, Mahi Patel, Reece Lawlor, John Stanga, Paula Croonquist, <span style="background-color: #70707030">**Rele C.P.**</span>, <i>DbusGB1_GlyP</i> (2023)
 0. Anne E. Backlund, , , <span style="background-color: #70707030">**Rele C.P.**</span>, <i>DbusGB1_chico</i> (2023)